Balqis-Famuyon/Business-Analytics-of-a-Pharmaceutical-Manufacturing-Company/README.md

 # Business-Analytics-of-a-Pharmaceutical-Manufacturing-Company
-Seaborne library will be used for visualization
+Seaborn library will be used for visualization

 ## Data cleaning
    ### Clean the Sales and Quantity data.